robertdebock/ansible-role-users/README.md

         - name: robertdb
           gid: 1024
         - name: users
           # You can also remove groups.
         - name: notgroup
           state: absent
           # A system group is also possible.
         - name: systemgroup
           system: true
+          # A group with sudo options.
+        - name: mywheel
+          sudo_options: "ALL=(ALL) NOPASSWD: ALL"

       # You can create users.
       users: